dehesselle/virtctl/README.md

 /srv/kvm/ubuntu/post_start
 /srv/kvm/ubuntu/post_stop
 ```
-__Hint:__ These two scripts are optional - `vmmctl` checks for their presence and will do just fine without them.
+__Hint:__ These two scripts (per VM) are optional - [vmmctl](https://github.com/dehesselle/vmmctl) checks for their presence and will do just fine without them.
 ### Configuration
-- change the parameter `DOMAIN_ROOT_DIR` in `vmmctl.conf` according to the name of your common directory
+- Change the parameter `DOMAIN_ROOT_DIR` in `vmmctl.conf` according to the name of your common root directory.
-- change the parameter `VIRTUAL_NETWORK` to the name of your virtual network
+- Change the parameter `VIRTUAL_NETWORK` to the name of your virtual network.
 - The `post_start` and `post_stop` scripts won't do anything in their default state, everything has been commented out.
 They are already prepared to handle port forwarding but you're encouraged to put any start/stop task in there that you require.
-- reload systemd with `systemctl daemon-reload`
+- Reload systemd's configuration with `systemctl daemon-reload`

 ### 3...2...1...Go!
-Start your VM with `systemctl start vm@debian`.
+Accoring to the example above: start your VM with `systemctl start vm@debian`.
 Check if it came up with `systemctl status vm@debian` and take a look at the logfile (`LOGFILE` in `vmmctl.conf`, default is `/var/log/vmmctl.log`).

 If you want systemd to automatically start and stop it on boot/shutdown, enable it with `systemctl enable vm@debian` and change your default target with `systemctl set-default hypervisor`.

 ## Famous last words
 _It should work!_ - I'm using this myself on a daily basis.
 Granted, my setup is rather simple because I don't have to deal with multiple physical or virtual networks and I can live with the naming-related requirements above.
-But that is where this solution falls short.
+On the other hand, if you have a more complex setup, that is where this solution falls short.

-I want to lift some of the limitations by parsing the Domain XML, but no promises yet.
+### Todos
+- get virtual network name from XML
+- provide a hook script (see [libvirt wiki]( http://wiki.libvirt.org/page/Networking/#Forwarding_Incoming_Connections))